T

 landmark

-• Take a red songthaew from the foot of the mountain or arrange a private taxi.
+• Take a songthaew (red truck taxi) from the base of the mountain.

 2. Midday